 It is evident within the text that something definable as a Horcrux was, in fact, created in this spell-gone-awry.
 But it was not a typical one, nor was it captured in whatever artifact that Voldemort had intended to create it for.
 By the time the process reached the point where the caster is supposed to capture and house the soul fragment in an object, Voldemort had completely lost control of it.

 Thus he “marked” Harry Potter as his “equal”; being now possessed of the inherent qualities necessary to vanquish the Dark Lord, in accordance with the Trelawney prophecy.
-Assuming that you are prepared to give any credence at all to the Trelawney Prophecy.
+Assuming that you are prepared to give any credence whatsoever to the Trelawney Prophecy.

 As a Horcrux himself; moreover, as one in which the connection to the original source was never broken, to all of the other Horcruxes, Harry Potter ought to have been indistinguishable from their creator, for he and they all share the same soul.
 Up until the botch-fest of DHs this premise appeared to hold quite steadily.
 Harry had handled the Locket, the Diary, and the Diadem, all without invoking any response whatsoever.
 Only when he actually wrote in the Diary did he activate the “user interface”.